Redefining Personal Online Banking for Everyday Users

 branches nationwide.

-Their online banking platform is split into two parts: Personal Banking and Corporate Banking.
+HNB’s online banking was split into two key areas: Personal and Corporate Banking.
 Both were long overdue for a complete redesign.

-The bank chose to first focus on the Personal Banking portal, which suffered from outdated UX patterns, poor information architecture, and an inconsistent visual language.
+The existing platform suffered from outdated UX patterns, poor information architecture, and an inconsistent visual language.

 Having worked closely with HNB’s former Head of Design on both the mobile banking app and the SOLO app, I was trusted to lead this new initiative.